 - Need A LOT of alone time to process things.

 Susan Forward writes that people find it easy to be around Empaths because they pick up on your vibration and meet you where you are at.

 How and Why Does Being an Empath Develop?

-Stacy Hoch is in agreement with this idea that ”the empath is built on or caused by poor parenting.”
+Stacy Hoch agrees with this idea that “the empath is built on or caused by poor parenting.”
 She says, “they have more dense energy because they have not had to hone in on staying super clear for the sake of survival.
 They were a child responsible for empath-ing the parent.
-The empathic baby or child is responding to the needs of the parent and have learned that it is literally what they have to do to survive!
-Someone that does not have to empathize with their parents is going to be more like oil in energy because they do not have to develop that skill to survive because the parent is going to meet their needs.
+The empathic baby or child responds to the needs of the parent and has learned that it is literally what they have to do to survive!
+Someone who does not have to empathize with their parents will be more like oil in energy because they do not have to develop that skill to survive because the parent is going to meet their needs.
 The empath struggles to meet their own needs.
 They can be very self-destructive and self-sabotaging.
 It does not serve us to work out other people’s things for them.”
 For me, this deeply resonates as the root of Codependency.

 When Judith Orloff speaks about the “usual healthy defences” being potentially broken down due to difficult situations around them as a child, I believe that she is speaking about our aura that protects each and every one of us.
 More info in “What is Leaky Aura Syndrome?”